Lil Nas X: 2018–2019: Breakthrough with "Old Town Road" and 7

 On December 3, 2018, Lil Nas X released the country rap song "Old Town Road".
 He bought the beat for the song anonymously on beat-selling platform BeatStars from Dutch producer YoungKio for $30; it samples Nine Inch Nails' track "34 Ghosts IV" from their sixth studio album Ghosts I–IV (2008).
-He recorded at a "humble" Atlanta studio, CinCoYo, on their "$20 Tuesdays" taking less than an hour.
-Lil Nas X began creating memes to promote "Old Town Road" before it was picked up by short-form video social media TikTok users.
-TikTok encourages its 500 million global users to "endless imitation", with videos generating copies usually using the same music; the "app's frantic churn of content ...acts as a potent incubator for viral music hits."
-Lil Nas X estimated he made about 100 memes to promote it; the song went viral in early 2019 due to the #Yeehaw Challenge meme on TikTok.
-Millions of users posted videos of themselves dressed as a wrangler or cowgirl, with most #yeehaw videos using the song for their soundtrack; as of July 2019, they have been seen more than 67 million times.
+He recorded at a "humble" Atlanta studio, CinCoYo, on their "$20 Tuesdays", taking less than an hour.
+Lil Nas X began creating memes to promote "Old Town Road" before it was picked up by TikTok users.
+TikTok encourages its 500 million global users to "endless imitation", with videos generating copies usually using the same music; the "app's frantic churn of content [...] acts as a potent incubator for viral music hits."

+Lil Nas X estimated he made about 100 memes to promote the song; it went viral in early 2019 due to the #Yeehaw Challenge meme on TikTok.
+Millions of users posted videos of themselves dressed as a wrangler or cowgirl, with most #yeehaw videos using the song for their soundtrack.
+As of July 2019, these videos have been viewed more than 67 million times.
 Another core audience tied to social media is children who are hidden in the statistics of adult listeners.
 Quartz.com says the song certainly owes part of its success to the demographic, and notes they are attracted to the song being repetitive, easy to sing along to, and using lyrics about riding horses and tractors, which children can relate to.
-It debuted at number 83 on the Billboard Hot 100 chart, later climbing to number one.
-The track also debuted on the Hot Country Songs chart at number 19 and Hot R&B/Hip-Hop Songs at number 36.
+The track debuted at number 83 on the Billboard Hot 100 chart, later climbing to number one.
+It also debuted on the Hot Country Songs chart at number 19 and Hot R&B/Hip-Hop Songs at number 36.
 After an "intense bidding war", Lil Nas X signed with Columbia Records in March 2019.
-Billboard controversially removed the song from the Hot Country songs chart in March 2019 telling Rolling Stone:
+Billboard controversially removed the song from the Hot Country songs chart in March 2019, telling Rolling Stone: